windwhiterain/Elf/readme.md

     r2---f1
     w2---f3
 ```
+One interface can be referred multiple times by multiple output
+dataflow.Each output dataflow is independent of others
+guaranteed by data duplication.

 To figure out the way with minimum duplications of data,
 Elf will collect the following read and write on data port for each
 data flow.